mannynotfound/react-tweet/README.md

 `react-tweet` uses only inline styles and while written in ES6, compiles to plain JS meant to be absorbed by any React project.
 `react-tweet` can be used a 'dumb' component for simply rendering data or could be a starting point for a more ambitious Tweet component.

+## Dependencies

+To get full video functionality, include videojs in your app.
+You can use the `http://vjs.zencdn.net/5-unsafe/video.js` as a CDN path.
+If you dont include videojs it should fall back to native HTML5 video.

 ## Usage

 Pass in tweet objects returned from twitter API Requests as a 'data' prop.
 Designed for use with